zarroyo753/CIS2348-Homework/HW2/README.md

 Contains ZyLabs exercises 6.17, 6.22, 7.25, 8.10, 9.10, and Coding Problem 2.

-Additironal references used for Coding Problem 2 are as follows:
+Additional references used for Coding Problem 2 are as follows:

 https://www.w3schools.com/python/